Illustration of a SaaS team reviewing a public status page dashboard on a large screen.

 What Is a Status Page?

-A status page is a public-facing dashboard where users can check the current operational state of your product or services.
-It usually includes uptime history, ongoing incidents, maintenance windows, and performance metrics.
+A status page is a public-facing page where users can see the operational state of your product, services, or infrastructure.
+It typically includes uptime data, incident history, maintenance notices, and performance signals that help explain whether a problem is isolated or widespread.

 Why SaaS Products Need One